-The term from and including the value date of a transaction up to but excluding a maturity date 14 days later or, if that day is not a Business Day, the next Business Day thereafter.
+The term from and including the value date of a transaction up to but excluding a maturity date 14 days later or, if that day is not a Business Day, the next Business three weeks variation margin

+Day thereafter.
 If the next Business Day is in the next calendar month, it still becomes the maturity date.
 In other words, a following business day convention applies, not the Modified Following Business Day Convention.